ptomulik/testmd/README.md

 ```
 #### Example 3.2: Munging keys and values

-The class from [Example 1](#example-1-defining-valid-keys-and-values) has one
+The class from [Example 3.1](#example-31-defining-valid-keys-and-values) has
-shortcoming - it doesn't convert values to integers.
+one drawback - it doesn't convert values to integers.
 For example
 `vars['seven']` is `"7"` (a string).
-If we'd like to have integers in our
+Value munging may be added to `Variables`
-container, we had to add value munging to `Variables`:
+in order to convert data provided by user to integers.

 ```ruby
 class Variables